 - Services that require prior authorization will be reimbursed only if prior authorization has been obtained.

 - Prior authorization requests can be submitted via the web (outpatient services only), phone and fax.

-- New authorization requests for oncology and radiation treatment should go through eviti® at www.eviti.com.
+- New authorization request for oncology and radiation treatment including simulation and planning should go through Eviti at https://connect.eviti.com.

 - In conjunction with the member handbook to determine benefits, registered providers should utilize the MPC Prior Authorization Lookup Tool to determine prior authorization requirements.

 - All laboratory and radiology services should be performed in a free-standing facility as clinically appropriate.
 Please note that only laboratory/radiology services listed as requiring authorization in the prior auth look-up tool will be reviewed for prior authorization.
 Exceptions to the rule are included in the laboratory and radiology correspondence attached below.

 - Certain gastroenterology and urology procedures performed in a hospital outpatient facility require prior authorization.
 Where access to these facilities is available, these procedures should be performed in free-standing Ambulatory Surgery Centers (ASC’s).
 Exceptions to the rule are included in the ASC change announcement attached below.

 You can reach MPC’s Prior Authorization Department at 1-800-953-8854.